 How Florida DUI and BUI Penalties and Punishments are Alike and Different

 Just as with subsequent DUI convictions, each BUI conviction brings enhanced penalties.
-Both DUI and BUI charges bring a requirement of submission to a blood, breath or urine test, however unlike DUI charges, should you refuse these tests, you will be subject to a $500 fine rather than suspension of driving privileges.
+Both DUI and BUI charges bring a requirement of submission to a blood, breath, or urine test, however unlike DUI charges in Sarasota, should you refuse these tests, you will be subject to a $500 fine rather than suspension of driving privileges.
 You can challenge the fine through an administrative hearing which is separate from your criminal charges.

 Unlike driving a car—which requires probable cause for the officer to search—your boat may be stopped by an officer and (legally) boarded.
 The reason can be to check your boat registration, to determine if you are safely operating your boat, or even to enforce fishing laws.
 In other words, the officer is not required to show proof that he believed a criminal activity was occurring on your boat and, in some cases, BUI arrests result when an officer boards the boat during docking, then determining impairment of the driver.